Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

 * Access rules must be **consistent** with:

   * Case access control in Doc 8.
-  * Role definitions and RBAC in core security specs (Doc 3/5).
+  * Role definitions and RBAC/guardrails in Doc 2 and the Core Services/security specs (Doc 5 and any dedicated security documentation).

 ### 2.6 Environment‑Specific Defaults Overview

 For quick reference, the main environment‑dependent values from §§2.1–2.4 are summarized here:

 * **`ENVIRONMENT = "dev"`**